-A hanging locker is located on the starboard side of the stateroom.
-A light in the locker is automatically activated when the door is opened and turned off when the door is closed.
+Hanging lockers are located on both sides of the stateroom door.
+Additional storage is located in storage compartments built into the rear of the hanging lockers.
+The light in the lockers is automatically activated when the door is opened and turned off when the door is closed.

 Daylight and fresh air is provided to this area by an overhead opening hatch and two opening port windows.
-The hatch is equipped with a removable screen.
-Additional lighting is provided by two 12-volt lights near the forward bulkhead that are controlled by a wall switch near the TV and two
+The hatch is equipped with a retractable screen and sunshade.
+Additional lighting is provided by recessed 12-volt lights in the headliner that are controlled by a wall switch near the door to the salon and two lights with switches on the light fixtures mounted on the forward bulkhead.
+Refer to the Ventilation System chapter for more information on operating the hatches, screens and shades.